christran85-cyber/enterprise-security-operations-lab/README.md

 The warning therefore did not indicate that the security configuration had failed.

-Analysts and administrators should evaluate the complete command output instead of assuming every warning represents a fatal error.
+Security administrators should evaluate the complete output rather than treating every warning as a fatal error.

 ---

-### Validate Configuration Before Reloading Services
+### Validate Before Reloading Services

 The Apache configuration was tested before the service was reloaded: